Rhosinjay-cyb/Azure-Firewall/README.md

 ## Implementation of Recommendations

-1 Starting with the investigation of the partial loading of web pages.
-The task is to identify the FQDN of the dependencies which the firewall blocked access to.
+**1.** Starting with the investigation of the partial loading of web pages.
+The task was to identify the FQDN of the dependencies which the firewall blocked access to.
 Two different methods were used in identifying the FQDNs.
-The first method was to use the DevTools of the web browser where the web app is being accessed and the other method is the analysis of firewall logs.
+The first method was to use the DevTools of the web browser where the web page is being accessed and the other method is the analysis of firewall logs.

-  1 The DevTools is launched by pressing the F12 key on the keyboard while on the web page in the web browser.
+The DevTools was launched by pressing the F12 key on the keyboard while on the web page in the web browser.
 In the Devtools environment, the dropped FQDNs could be identified from the networks tab.

 ![image](EVI21.png)